SumiTomohiko/AnAudioPlayer/README.rst

 License
 =======

-AAP is an open source software on MIT lisence.
+AAP is an open source software on MIT license.
 See COPYING.rst.

 How to build
 ============